 Mint set in blocks of four.

-In July, 1953 postal authorities issued a set with a similar image that was only intended for official mail between Government offices.
+On July 13th, 1953 postal authorities also issued a set with a similar image that was only intended for official mail between Government offices.
 Prior to the issuance of these stamps official mail was free of charge.
 Since inflation was rampant in the early 1950’s in Vietnam the Government decided that these stamps should be issue in “kilo of husked rice” which gave these stamps an automatic built in inflation protection.
 Four values were issued: 0.6 kg rice, 1 kg rice, 2 kg rice and 5 kg rice.
 The standard letter rate amounted to 0.6 kilo rice.
-The sheet confection was a bit unusual as the 0.6 kg rice stamp was issued in sheets of 100 while all the other values were issued with 170 stamps to the sheet.
+The sheet confection was a bit unusual as the 0.6 kg rice stamp was issued in sheets of 100 while all the other values were issued with 180 stamps to the sheet.
 The Perforation was 11.5 and it was very poor.
 Given the very thin, cigarette like paper, hence all stamps show perforation imperfections.

 Here is the mint set that curiously enough shows “1952” at the bottom of the image.
 May be this was the year the stamps initially were intended for issuance but according to the Vietnamese Postage Stamp Catalogue issuance did not occur until July, 1953.
+Note that the 5kg rice stamp shows the plate error “distorted K and broken 1 in 1952”.

 Two 100 Dong values on piece postally used